Cassianky/chat-app/README.md

-# chatgpt
-Chat application powered with OpenAI API
+# Chat application powered with OpenAI API

 1. Clone the project
 2. Cd to client folder and `npm install`